uchicago-dsi/clinic-template/README.md

-# clinic-sample
+# Clinic Cookiecutter

-The goal of this repository is to be a central location for documenting and version controlling best practices for developing 11th Hour Data Science projects.
+The goal of this repository is to be a central location for templating University of Chicago Data Clinic projects.
 When updating this repository the following principals should be followed:
-- Low overhead on developers: These repositories are often used by clinc students so tools used here should not require additional learning to use unless absolutely necessary.
+- Low overhead on developers: This cookiecutter is meant to create templates that can be used to quickly spin up new project repositories.
+Adding additional steps post creation or an endless series of prompts will reduce its usefullness.
 - Up to date with best practices: The tools used here should adhere as closely as possible to modern and popular methods
 - Justify decisions: Decisions should be justified so future collaborators can make informed decisions as conditions change

 ## Usage

+1. Install cookiecutter. `pip install cookiecutter`
+1. Select this template to create a repository in the current directory. `cookiecutter gh:ORG/REPO`
+1. Follow the prompts in your terminal.

+### Notes once complte
 The file ``DataPolicy.md" contains the _default_ data and code sharing policies for the project.

-To use these template in a repository:;
+Protect main and dev

 ## Linter